 Today, these animals are largely kept as companion animals.
 They are quite small and make great pets.
 They ranked as the 12th most popular dog breed in the United States in 2018, and their popularity has remained about the same for many years.

-Of course, you can find them for much cheaper if you skip the breeder and check at your local animal shelter.
+We always recommend adopting before shopping when it comes to pets.
 Just note that puppy Dachshunds are often rare at most local rescues, so you need to think about if you willing to adopt an older pup.

 Furthermore, puppies from breeders often receive more vet care.
 Their first vaccinations and vet visit are often included in the cost of the puppy.
 While you may have to pay more up front, you’ll pay less in vet bills during the first year.
 Many puppies even have basic training before they are adopted, which lowers the amount of money that you’ll need to spend on them.